Hennzau/rudeus/README.md

-# Debian Desktop Environment in 100% Rust
+# Debian Desktop Environment in 100% Rust (not yet)